ChrisCoCreated/depthcaster-old/intro.md

 Experience full conversation threads with quality-ranked replies.
 Every cast can be expanded to reveal the entire discussion, making it easy to follow complex, multi-participant conversations and dive deep into topics that matter to you.

-**Unique Feature**: Depthcaster treats quote casts as first-class conversation participants.
+**Unique Feature**: Sopha treats quote casts as first-class conversation participants.
 When someone quotes a cast, that quote appears as a top-level reply in the original cast's thread, seamlessly integrating quoted commentary into the conversation flow.
 This innovative approach ensures that all responses—whether direct replies or quotes—are part of the same unified discussion, making it easier to follow the full context of any conversation.

 ### Curator Packs